grpnpraveen/GShadow-add-on/README.md

 # GShadow-add-on
-An addon for blender software
+An addon for blender to add shadows to the greace pencil primitives or drawing or any grease pencil objects.